daharper/TicTacToe/README.md

 📚 Boris – Disciplined.
 Plays by the book and is difficult to outplay.

 ♟️ Sima Yi – Relentless.
-Never gives an inch.
+Never gives an inch (Minimax).

 To change an opponent's behavior, or add a new component, assemble tactics in Core.Players.